rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-23-1ff832261627452a-listing-of-new-debt-securities-of-state-bank-of-india.md

 stocks:
 - SBI
 tags:
+- bond
 - debt-securities
+- demat
 - listing
+- private-placement
 - state-bank-of-india
-- sbi
-- private-placement
-- demat-only
-- corporate-bonds
 title: Listing of New Debt Securities of State Bank of India
 ---